zdu-strong/transparent-republic/lumen/README.md

 ## Lumen Overview

-Lumen is a free, open currency exchange system with floating exchange rates determined by contributions and market dynamics.
-It consists of Contribution Mode, Exchange Mode, Trade Mode, Storage Mode, and Withdrawal Mode.<br/>

 Any individual can generate central currencies (CCUs) by contributing two currencies in pairs.
 For example, contributing USD and JPY yields CCU-USD-JPY.
 Contributing EUR and GBP yields CCU-EUR-GBP.
 The Transparent Republic periodically contributes some foreign currencies to ensure public access, and other countries or individuals are also free to contribute.<br/>